William H. Doolittle

-He went to Pennsylvania in 1867 and pursued an academic course.
+In 1867, he went to Pennsylvania and pursued an academic course.

 He studied law in Chautauqua County, New York, and was admitted to the bar in 1871.

 He moved to Nebraska in 1872 and commenced practice in Tecumseh, Johnson County.

-He served as member of the State house of representatives 1874–1876.
+From 1874 to 1876, he served as member of the Nebraska State House of Representatives.

-He served as assistant United States district attorney 1876–1880.
+He served as assistant United States district attorney from 1876 to 1880.

-He moved to Washington Territory in 1880 and settled in Colfax, Whitman County.

-He engaged in the practice of law.
+He moved to Washington Territory in 1880 and settled in Colfax, Whitman County, engaging in the practice of law.
+In 1888, he moved to Tacoma.

-He moved to Tacoma in 1888.

 Doolittle was elected as a Republican to the Fifty-third and Fifty-fourth Congresses (March 4, 1893 – March 3, 1897).

 He was unsuccessful for reelection in 1896 to the Fifty-fifth Congress.

-He resumed the practice of law.
+After he left office, he resumed the practice of law.

-He died in Tacoma, Washington, February 26, 1914.

-He was interred in Tacoma Cemetery.
+He died in Tacoma, Washington, February 26, 1914 and was interred in Tacoma Cemetery.